xundeenergie/friendica/doc/autoloader.md

 }
 ```

-if you use that class in many places of the code and you don't want to write the full path to the class every time, you can use the "use" PHP keyword
+if you use that class in many places of the code, and you don't want to write the full path to the class every time, you can use the "use" PHP keyword

 ```php
 // src/Diaspora.php